SalvatoreRa/tutorial/README.md

 # About me

 I am Salvatore Raieli, a Senior Data Scientist in a pharmaceutical company.
 My work consists of applying machine learning and artificial intelligence in the drug discovery process.
 I have a PhD in immunology and I have years of experience in coding, machine learning, and bioinformatics.
 I have worked on different projects related to machine learning and biology (for work or for passion).
-I attended a Msc in Artificial Intelligence to dive inside the theory.
+I attended an MSc in Artificial Intelligence to dive inside the theory.
 I have always been passionate about artificial intelligence, and biology and understand how complex systems work.

 I think that artificial intelligence will drive the new wave of innovation and it will revolutionize biology, medicine, and the pharma industry.
 I always thought that science should be more democratic and that sharing knowledge is fundamental for the improvement of science.
 For this reason, I have planned to write tutorials where I am trying to explain machine learning and artificial intelligence in the easiest way possible.